Perfect-Rentals/perfect.rentals.scripts/keyboard-shortcuts/readme.md

 ## Installing Keyboard Shortcuts

-> **Warning: To avoid duplication, this script will backup and overwrite any existing text replacements / keyboard shortcuts that currently exist.**
+> **Warning: To avoid duplication, this script will backup and overwrite any existing text replacements / keyboard shortcuts that currently exist.
+To be safe, consider [adding](#add) any custom keyboard shortcuts you already have added before continuing.**

 1. Download and save the [./kbd-shortcuts-mac.sh](#download "Download") file.